(Revised January 2014)

 Applicants must be given fair and accurate comparisons of policies.
 No excessive insurance or inappropriate replacement policies may be sold.
 High pressure tactics are expressly forbidden.
 Insurance agents must receive special training in order to sell tong-term care insurance.

 Purchasers of individual long-term care insurance (except purchasers through employer groups or trade associations) have the right to review the policy or certificate for 30 days after they receive it.
 If they decide not to buy the insurance for any reason, they may return the policy to the insurer or the agent without explanation, and all the money they paid will be refunded to them.
-(Note: Always keep a record of the date you receive the policy and the date you return it or return it by certified mail.)
+(Note: Keep a record of the date you receive the policy and the date you return it or return it by certified mail.)

 An outline of coverage is a summary of the terms of a policy or certificate that you can use to compare different policies.
 An Outline of Coverage must be delivered to you at the time of an insurance agent's first presentation.
 If you are purchasing insurance through the mail, then the Outline of Coverage must be delivered to you at the time you receive the application or enrollment form.
 You do not need to fill out an application in order to get the Outline of Coverage.
 A long term care insurance agent or insurance company should be willing to give you an Outline of Coverage.
+You may also request a sample policy.

 If you find that you cannot afford to continue paying the same amount of premiums for the coverage you bought, you have the right to reduce your benefits in return for a lower premium.
 Companies must, at a minimum, let you reduce the daily benefit or change the number of years the company will pay benefits so the lower premium is an amount that is more affordable.